 B.A., 1975, Yale University

-Harold A. Flegelman is the Director of the Graduate Program in Entertainment, Arts and Sports Law, the Director of the Entertainment Law Track, and a Lecturer in Law.
-He joined Miami Law from the Los Angeles office of Loeb & Loeb LLP, where he was a partner in the Corporate Department and Co-Chair of the Corporate Media and Entertainment Practice Group.
+Harold A. Flegelman was one of the authors of the proposal to create a Graduate Program in Entertainment, Arts and Sports Law in 2015, and was the Program’s founding Director.
+He returned to New York in June 2019 and continues as the Director of the Program’s Entertainment Law Track and a Lecturer in Law.
+Flegelman joined Miami Law from the Los Angeles office of Loeb & Loeb LLP, where he was a partner in the Corporate Department and Co-Chair of the Corporate Media and Entertainment Practice Group.
 Loeb & Loeb’s motion picture, television, music and sports practices are regularly recognized by U.S. News and World Report as being among the “Best Law Firms.”
 Prior to that, he was a law partner of now-Supreme Court Justice Sonia Sotomayor, in the New York City office of Pavia & Harcourt LLP.

 His teaching experience includes serving as a Short-Course Visiting Professor at the University of Miami Law School since 2011 (The Art of the Deal - Acquiring a Music Publishing Catalog), and as an Adjunct Professor at Southwestern Law School and Whittier Law School, in each instance teaching a comparable course.
-He is also a member of the Visiting Committee at the University of Miami Frost School of Music.
+He is also a member of the Board of Advisors at the University of Miami Frost School of Music.

 Flegelman received his B.A., cum laude, from Yale University in 1975, and his J.D. from Georgetown University Law Center in 1978, where he was an Associate Editor of The Tax Lawyer.